mbcx3psw/mbcx3psw.github.io/_familyHistory/Henry-James-Humphrey-Swendell-An-Introduction.md

 Henry has inspired me to investigate the Crimean War which I knew nothing about and the British army's time in Canada which I'd never heard of.
 Two trips to the National Archives to review the Rifle Brigade's muster books have revealed why Henry wasn't shot for desertion in the Crimean war and the fate of his brother.

 There are still things about Henry that I don't understand.
-His father, William Sewell Swendell (1781 - 1844), was a solictor's clerk who wrote letters to the King to ask for two of his other sons to be spared from being sent to Australia as convicts.
+His father, William Sewell Swendell (1781 - 1844), was a solicitor's clerk who wrote letters to the King to ask for two of his other sons to be spared from being sent to Australia as convicts.
 How did Henry end up in the army when his father, for the time, seems to have been a very well educated man?

 Henry appears to have thought well of the army as all his sons joined up.
-This opens up another set of army records to review and amongst others links to Gallopoli and India.
+This opens up another set of army records to review and amongst others links to Gallipoli and India.
 I have pictures of his son, my great granddad, Thomas Swendell (1870 - 1949), with my mum as a baby.
 Again this makes Henry tantalisingly close, but just beyond reach.

 In many ways Henry is the reason for this website.
 I want to document all that I've found so that I don't forget but also in a way that others can easily read it.